 at The Lantern English Co.

 I earned a bachelor’s degree in Marketing from Pensacola Christian College in May 2018.
 This degree furthered my communication skills as I worked to write advertising plans, market entry proposals, research papers, memos, and ad copy.
-After graduating college, I worked for a local paratransit bus manufacturer as a marketing coordinator for one year while working toward my master’s degree in extension education through University of Arkansas’ online program.
+After graduating college, I worked for a paratransit bus manufacturer as a marketing coordinator for one year while I completed my master’s degree in extension education through University of Arkansas’ online program.
 Currently, I am employed as a 4-H youth development educator for Ontario County New York in addition to teaching writing at Lantern English.